-New Credit for Contributions Made to Certified School Tuition Organizations
+Credit for Contributions Made to Certified School Tuition Organizations indexed for Inflation

-For tax years beginning on or after January 1, 2012, Arizona law provides a new individual income tax credit for voluntary cash contributions made to a certified school tuition organization.
-This new credit is in addition to the credit claimed on AZ Form 323.
-The maximum credit for single taxpayers or heads of households is \$500.
-For married taxpayers that file a joint return, the maximum credit is \$1,000.
+For 2013, the amount of the allowable credit for contributions to certified school tuition organizations was adjusted for inflation purposes.
+The maximum credit for single taxpayers or heads of household is \$514.
+For married taxpayers that file a joint return, the maximum credit is \$1,028.
 For more information, see AZ Form 348.